iekanat/emba/Watson_Simple.md

 ![First Look](figures/tryit.png)

 After you log in, you will see a screen like the one depicted below.
-You can see in Figure 2 that, it has four panes on top right of the screen: Explore, Predict, Assemble, and Refine.
+You can see in Figure 2 that, it has four panes (now five with the addition of Social Media) on top right of the screen: Explore, Predict, Assemble, and Refine.
 These correspond respectively to, descriptive visualizations, model fitting, reporting and data manipulation.
 The core of every predictive analytics endeavor is represented here.
-The bottom part which is partially concealed is reserved for data sets you are currently working on.
+The bottom part which is partially concealed in the figure is reserved for data sets you are currently working on.

 ![Main](figures/main.png)